dblalock/bolt/experiments/README.md

     ipython notebook &
 ```

-then open `munge_data.ipynb`, and finally execute the code under the dataset's heading.
+then open `munge_data.ipynb` and execute the code under the dataset's heading.
 This code will save a query matrix, a database matrix, and a ground truth nearest neighbor indices matrix.
 For some datasets, it will also save a training database matrix.
 Computing the true nearest neighbors will take a while for datasets wherein these neighbors are not already provided.

-Once you have the above matrices for the dataset saved, go to python/datasets.py and fill in the appropriate path constants so that they can be loaded.
+Once you have the above matrices for the datasets saved, go to python/datasets.py and fill in the appropriate path constants so that they can be loaded on your machine.

 ### Run the Accuracy Experiments